KofA Thunderhead Picture of the Week

 Yuma Crossing

-All of the historical travel routes crossed the Colorado River within 300 yards of this spot.
-That includes the ferry, railroad, the first Ocean to Ocean Highway (US 80) and the current freeway (Interstate 8).
+All the historical travel routes crossed the Colorado River within 300 yards of this spot.
+That includes the ferry, railroad, the first Ocean to Ocean Highway (US 80), and the current freeway (Interstate 8).

 While driving to Yuma in September, we counted twenty-five empty RV parks along the road.
-Quartzsite, the halfway point of the trip, was a ghost town with most of the stores closed.
-On Monday’s trip they were all packed to the brim with people from Montana, Alberta, Idaho, Saskatchewan, Washington and British Columbia.
-They all come down to the warm desert and camp out under the stars.
-Except for an occasional Costco run, they never go into Phoenix and the Phoenicians aren’t aware that these people are out there.
+Quartzsite, the halfway point of the trip, was a ghost town with most stores closed.
+On Monday’s trip, they were packed with people from Montana, Alberta, Idaho, Saskatchewan, Washington, and British Columbia.
+They all come down to the warm desert and camp under the stars.
+Except for an occasional Costco run, they never go into Phoenix, and the Phoenicians aren’t aware that these people are out there.
 After all, who goes to Quartzsite?
-The campers also go to Algodones for doctors, prescriptions and booze.
+The campers also go to Algodones for doctors, prescriptions, and booze.

 On the Immigration Service Website, it says that the Algodones Customs Station averages over two thousand pedestrians a day.
-I’ve been there on days where you could walk right into the custom-house and be on your way two minutes later.
-This week there were over four thousand people waiting in line to cross the border.
-The line curled back from the custom-house and several blocks down the street.
-For over an hour we marched a step or two at a time, while chatting with our neighbors and carrying one bag of prescriptions and another containing one bottle of Kahlua or tequila.
+I’ve been there on days when you could walk right into the customs house and be on your way two minutes later.
+Over four thousand people were waiting in line this week to cross the border.
+The line curled back from the custom house and several blocks down the street.
+For over an hour, we marched a step or two at a time while chatting with our neighbors and carrying one bag of prescriptions and another containing one bottle of Kahlua or tequila.

-Towards day’s end, the street vendors grab an armload of goods, abandon their stalls and make their way to the line waiting at customs.
-They form a gauntlet imploring you to buy a poncho, sombrero or a giant carved wooden turtle.
-On your other side, old women dressed in black hold a swaddled infant and offer Chiclets for spare change.
+Towards day’s end, the street vendors grab an armload of goods, abandon their stalls, and make their way to the line waiting at customs.
+They form a gauntlet imploring you to buy a poncho, sombrero, or a giant carved wooden turtle.
+On your other side, older women dressed in black hold a swaddled infant and offer Chiclets for spare change.
 They move on if you smile and softly say, “No. Thank you.”
 If you dare feel the lace or try on a hat, you’re dead meat until you agree on a price.
-Being a Baby Boomer, I can tell you that they’d really make a fortune selling street tacos and Margaritas to-go along that exit line.
+Being a Baby Boomer, I can tell you that they’d make a fortune selling street tacos and Margaritas to-go along that exit line.

 Till then . . .